TMUND/ticktacotoe/README.md

 # Soon

 * Figure out how to make custom image appear with click
-* Design logic for player1/player2 turns
+* Style html/css for better view

 ## Later

-* Style html/css for better view
-* Create a win counter

 ### Maybe